CedricAbele/CalceinAM_dose-response/README.md

 # raw data
  This folder contains the raw data of all dose-response calculations and plots found in the publication.
- (only raw data for triphenyl phosphat (TPP) are available at the moment. the raw data for all other tested compounds will be uploaded as soon as the manuscript is accepted)
+ (only raw data for triphenyl phosphat (TPP) are available at the moment.
+The raw data for all other tested compounds will be uploaded as soon as the manuscript is accepted)